About MWW Account Information Customer Service Business Services Use Water Wisely

 Fluoride -- Fluoride, in low levels in drinking water, is proven to help prevent tooth decay.
 Milwaukee began adding fluoride to its water in 1953 when the Common Council enacted an ordinance directing its use.
 The American Dental Association (ADA) endorsed fluoridation in 1950 and reaffirmed its endorsement in 1997.
 The American Medical Association also endorsed fluoridation and reaffirmed its use, in 1951 and 1996, respectively.
 The U.S. Public Health Service has also endorsed fluoridation.
 (Source: American Water Works Association)

 The Milwaukee Water Works adds fluoride to the treated drinking water.
-Milwaukee tap water contains 0.7 mg/L of fluoride, conforming with regulations.
+Milwaukee tap water is fluoridated at a level that does not exceed 0.7 mg/L of fluoride. this level conforms with regulations.
 Find additional information on the web sites of the Centers for Disease Control www.cdc.gov/fluoridation, Health and Human Services www.hhs.gov and the Milwaukee Health Department http://city.milwaukee.gov/Health.